Google Python Style Guide for Drake

 Returns: (or Yields: for generators)

-Describe the type and semantics of the return value.
+Describe the semantics of the return value, including any type information that the type annotation does not provide.
 If the function only returns None, this section is not required.
-It may also be omitted if the docstring starts with Returns or Yields (e.g. """Returns row from Bigtable as a tuple of strings.""") and the opening sentence is sufficient to describe the return value.
-Do not imitate ‘NumPy style’ (example), which frequently documents a tuple return value as if it were multiple return values with individual names (never mentioning the tuple).
+It may also be omitted if the docstring starts with “Return”, “Returns”, “Yield”, or “Yields” (e.g. """Returns row from Bigtable as a tuple of strings.""") and the opening sentence is sufficient to describe the return value.
+Do not imitate older ‘NumPy style’ (example), which frequently documented a tuple return value as if it were multiple return values with individual names (never mentioning the tuple).
 Instead, describe such a return value as: “Returns: A tuple (mat_a, mat_b), where mat_a is …, and …”.
 The auxiliary names in the docstring need not necessarily correspond to any internal names used in the function body (as those are not part of the API).
+If the function uses yield (is a generator), the Yields: section should document the object returned by next(), instead of the generator object itself that the call evaluates to.

 Raises: